davo-b-green/seaTracks/README.md

 Data preparation and processing relies heavily on the packages:

 - [rSRDL](https://github.com/embiuw/rSRDL/tree/master) for accessing and qc'ing the raw diag, dive, ctd, haulout and summary tables from the available Microsoft Access files
-- [aniMotum](https://github.com/ianjonsen/aniMotum) for fitting state-space models and move persistence models on the compiled datasets
+- [aniMotum](https://github.com/ianjonsen/aniMotum) for fitting state-space models and move persistence models to the compiled datasets

 Before continuing with the workflow presented here, I strongly encourage that you read the descriptions of these packages to understand how they process the data.
 Please also appropriately cite these packages in any work produced.